juhda/personal-site/README.md

 If math rendering is disabled via `blogEnableMath = false`, no MathJax scripts or config are included, and dollar signs will be displayed as-is.

+## 🎨 Code Block Enhancements (Optional)

+This site includes an optional feature to enhance the appearance and functionality of code blocks within blog posts.
+When enabled, this feature adds language indicators and copy buttons to code blocks.

+- **Automatic Language Detection**: The script automatically detects the programming language of each code block by examining the class attribute of the `<code>` element.
+It looks for patterns like `language-(\w+)` or `lang-(\w+)` to extract the language name.
+If a match is found, the language name is displayed in a styled span element within the code block header.
+If no match is found, the language indicator is skipped for that code block.
+- **Copy Button**: Allows users to easily copy the code block content to the clipboard.

+### 📦 Implementation Notes

+- Only enabled if `blogEnhanceCodeblocks` is set to `true` in the global config (`src/config/site.ts`).
+- The enhancement is implemented in `src/components/CodeblockEnhancer.astro`.
+- The script adds a header with the additional elements for a `<code>` element when the element is the only directly child of a `<pre>` element.
+- The script is injected into `src/pages/blog/[slug].astro` using Astro's `<Fragment slot="head">`.

 ## 📌 Customization Tips

 - Adjust site config at `src/config/site.ts` and content in pages in `src/pages`